Schistosoma haematobium: History

-Bloody urine (haematurea) was recorded by Ancient Egyptians in papyri 5,000 years ago.
-They called it Aaa.
+Bloody urine (haematuria) was recorded by Ancient Egyptians in papyri 5,000 years ago.
 The first scientific report was by Marc Armand Ruffer, a British physician in Egypt, in 1910.
 He discovered parasite eggs from two mummies, which were dated to around 1250–1000 BC.
-The oldest infection known to date was revealed using ELISA, which is more than 5,000 years old.
+The oldest infection known to date was revealed using ELISA, and is more than 5,000 years old.
 Since the cause of the disease was unknown, Napoleon's army in 1798 called Egypt as "the land of menstruating men."

 In 1851, Theodor Maximillian Bilharz, a German physician at the Kasr el-Aini Hospital in Cairo recovered the adult fluke from a dead soldier.
 He named it Distomum haematobium, for its apparent two mouths (now called ventral and oral suckers) and habitat of the blood vessel.
 He published the formal description in 1852.
 The genus Distomum (literally "two-mouthed") was created by Carl Linnaeus in 1758 for all flukes; hence, it was not specific.
 Another German physician Heinrich Meckel von Hemsbach introduced a new name Bilharzia haematobium in 1856 to honour the discoverer.
 He also introduced the medical term bilharzia or bilharziasis to describe the infection.
 Unbeknown to von Hemsbach, a German zoologist David Friedrich Weinland established a new genus Schistosoma in 1858.
 After almost a century of taxonomic dispute, Schistosoma was validated by ICZN in 1954; thereby validating the name Schistosoma haematobium.

 The infectious nature was discovered by British physician Robert Thomson Leiper in 1915.
 He successfully infected mice, rats, guinea pigs, and monkey using cercariae from four species of snails, belonging to Bullinus (now Bulinus) and Planorbis, which were collected from El Marg canal near Cairo; proving that snails are the intermediate hosts.

 Its role in cancer was first noted by a British Surgeon Reginald Harrison, at the Liverpool Royal Infirmary, in 1889.
 He recorded that four people out of five cancer patients had bilharzia.
 A German physician Carl Goebel confirmed in 1903 that bladder tumour occurred in most bilharzia patients.
 By 1905, he was convinced that carcinoma of bladder was due to bilharzia.
 After decades of assessing the medical reports, it was finally declared by the WHO International Agency for Research on Cancer (IARC) Working Group on the Evaluation of Carcinogenic Risks to Humans in 2009 that S. haematobium is Group 1 carcinogen.